 The Magna MB300+ is a good option as mobile harbour crane tire.
 This tire has a study carcass structure design, fully suitable for heavy torque and heavy loads on port mechanical vehicles.

 The last machine is the gantry crane.
 These rubber-tyred gantry cranes (RGT) carry enormous weights, because both the weight of the load and that of the crane itself must be carried.
 These cranes cover little distance and use low speed in the process.
 Nevertheless, there are a few challenges.

 First of all, the tyres of RGT’s are expected to be able to turn on site, sometimes at a huge 90-degree angle.
 The machine itself does not move, only the tyres are rotated.
 This puts enormous strain on the tyres.
 In addition, the lack of movement can cause many problems.
 For example, there is continuous UV radiation in one place and also constant loads in one place.
 This leads to flat spots.
 Tyres fitted on RGT’s are often parked for a long time.
 Therefore, the tyres need to jack off and cover the weight to protect them.

 The Magna MB300+ has a sturdy carcass structure design; this design is fully suitable for heavy torque and heavy load on port mechanical vehicles.
 Second, the Magna MR800+ is engineered with special tread compound to run cool, fight rapid wear and deliver remarkable stability.
 Perfect for optimum traction in industrial crane applications.
 The third tire that can be used here is the Magna MB01.
 It is made with a highly wear-resistant tread compound to avoid tread cracks and for excellent performance and an extended tire life-cycle.

-Would you like more information about our port handling tyres?
+Would you like more information about our port and terminal tyres?
 Or would you like to request a quote for one of the tyres above?
 Leave your details below and we will contact you as soon as possible!